-\A student who has successfully completed one or more computer science courses described in Section 4 of S.B.
-200 (Chapter 597, Statutes of Nevada 2017) can apply not more than one unit of credit received for such a course to the units of natural science required for university admission.
+A student who has successfully completed one or more computer science courses described in Section 4 of S.B.
+2001 (Chapter 597, Statutes of Nevada 2017) can apply not more than one unit of credit received for such a course to the units of natural science required for university admission.

-The universities may evaluate high school transcripts to determine if the course content or, in lieu of course content, the credit by performance on an examination pursuant to Nevada Revised Statutes 389.171 and Nevada Administrative Code 389.670 appropriately meets the course requirements under this section.
+The universities may evaluate high school transcripts to determine if the course content or, in lieu of course content, the credit by performance on an examination pursuant to Nevada Revised Statutes 389.171 and Nevada Administrative Code 389.670 appropriately meets the course requirements under this Section.
+(B/R 9/17)